 The Second Overlooked Detail in Factoring Contracts is the Number of Days to Post.

-When companies are financing, or factoring invoices, the payments on those invoices get directed to the factoring company.
+When companies are financing or factoring invoices, the payments for those invoices go to the factoring company.
 Some factoring companies hold on to those payments for X number of days (as outlined in your contract).

 This delay to post the payment to the account might not sound like a big deal.
 If the factoring company is holding onto the payment 3, 4, or even 5 days before they post the payments against the invoice and account it is paying off, it can add up.